-Baseera Khan is a New York-based artist whose work shares experiences of exile and kinship shaped by economic, pop cultural, and political situations.
-She mixes consumerism with spirituality and treats decolonial histories, practices, and archives as geographies of the future.
-Khan exhibited work at Sculpture Center’s In Practice: Another Echo exhibition (2018), her first solo exhibition, iamuslima, was exhibited at Participant Inc (2017), and is currently on tour to Moudy Gallery at Texas Christian University (2017), and Fine Arts Museum of Colorado Springs (2017-18).
-She has performed at Whitney Museum of Art, Queens Museum, and ArtPop Montreal International Music Festival (2017).
-Khan will be an artist in resident at Pioneer Works for fall 2018-19.
-She completed an artist-in-residence program at Abrons Art Center (2016-17), was an International Travel Fellow to Jerusalem/ Ramallah through Apexart, a Process Space artist-in-residence for Lower Manhattan Cultural Council (2015), and also attended Skowhegan School of Painting and Sculpture (2014).
-She is published in Artforum Magazine, Art in America, Bomb Magazine, OSMOSMagazine, Unbag, and TDR Drama Review.
-She received an M.F.A. at Cornell University (2012) and B.F.A. from the University of North Texas (2005).
+Baseera Khan is a New York-based artist who sublimates colonial histories through performance and sculpture in order to map geographies of the future.
+Khan is working on her first for-profit solo exhibition at Simone Subal, New York (forthcoming) and has exhibited work at Jenkins Johnson Projects (2019), Sculpture Center (2018), Aspen Museum (2017), Participant Inc. (2017), Moudy Gallery at Texas Christian University (2017), Fine Arts Center of Colorado College (2018), and has performed at the Whitney Museum of American Art and Art POP Montreal International Music Festival (2017).
+Khan was an artist in residence at Pioneer Works (2018-19) and Abrons Art Center (2016-17), was an International Travel Fellow to Jerusalem/ Ramallah through Apexart (2015), and attended the Skowhegan School of Painting and Sculpture (2014).
+Last year Khan was a recipient of grants by both NYSCA/NYFA and Art Matters.
+Her work was recently acquired by the Solomon R. Guggenheim permanent collections.
+She is published in Artforum, Art in America, BOMB, OSMOS Magazine, unbag, Brooklyn Rail, and TDR Drama Review.
+She received an M.F.A. from Cornell University (2012) and a B.F.A. from the University of North Texas (2005).